boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Additional Information: See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.
 * NEW:
    - Description: This Information Element identifies the type of a NAT Quota Exceeded event.
 Values for this Information Element are listed in the "NAT Quota Exceeded Event Type" registry.
-   - Additional Information: See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-quota-exceeded-event.
+   - Additional Information: See the assigned events for exceeded NAT quota at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-quota-exceeded-event].
 See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.

 ## natThresholdEvent